Qarj/WebImblaze/MANUAL.md

 <br />

-<a name="environment"></a>
 #### environment
-Used in conjunction with the runon and donotrunon test case parameters.
+Used in conjunction with the runon and donotrunon test step parameters.
 Tests that have the runon parameter will only be run if one of the environments specified match the environment configure here.

 Example - in the config file: